 Human beings adapt even to conditions that deplete them.
 The damage accumulates quietly in reactive decisions, friction-filled teams, attrition, and leaders running on empty.
 It doesn't show up on a dashboard until it already costs you.

 Wellness apps.
 Mental health days.
-Resilience workshops.
+Point-in-time resilience training.
 These are not wrong.
 They are insufficient because they operate at the surface level of a system that remains unchanged.
 You can offer free yoga and still have a culture that punishes people for taking it.

 "What's needed is not individual support bolted onto an unchanged system.
 It's a methodology that works at the level where the problem actually lives."